mdekauwe/CABLE_benchmarking/docs/user_guide/config_options.md

 ### [experiment](#experiment)

-: **Default:** `forty-two-site-test`, _optional key_. :octicons-dash-24: Type of experiment to run.
+: **Default:** `forty-two-site-test`, _optional key_. :octicons-dash-24: Type of fluxsite experiment to run.
 Experiments are defined in the **benchcab-evaluation** workspace on [modelevaluation.org][meorg].
 This key specifies the met forcing files used in the test suite.
 To choose from:

 : | Key value | Experiment description |
 |-----------|------------------------|